gnosis/dex-liquidity-provision/scripts/README.md

 ]
 ```

+If you have forgotten the addresses of your brackets, then you should read in the next section how to retrieve them.

 The script can automatically determine the amount, instead of having to specify it on the file.
 This is achieved by adding the flag `--allTokens` to the withraw command.
 This is possible in any of the following commands.